TITLE Assistant Director of Human Resources, Compensation and Information Management

 3. Evaluates external salary equity by participating in various salary surveys, analyzing salary survey results, identifying areas of concern, and sharing results with employees and decision-makers.

-4. Manages the position classification system by developing administrative instructions, evaluating the nature of jobs in order to determine the classification of jobs for FLSA and Affirmative Action, IPEDS, and other reporting, reviewing job descriptions for compliance with state and federal law and University policy, assisting/advising departments on job description development, and maintaining the archive of official University job descriptions.
+4. Manages the position classification system by evaluating the nature of jobs in order to determine the classification of jobs for FLSA, Affirmative Action, IPEDS, and other reporting, determining the pay grade through evaluation of the job description using compensable factors, reviewing job descriptions for compliance with state and federal law and University policy, assisting/advising departments on job description development, and maintaining the archive of official University job descriptions.

-6. Manages the annual salary increase implementation and salary notification processes for the Office of Human Resources by supervising the preparation of the Human Resources database to receive new salaries, reviewing error reports, supervising the correction of errors and correcting errors, and assuring that each employee has the correct new salary.
+5. Manages the annual and semi-annual salary increase and annual salary notification processes by coordinating the process and assuring that each employee has the correct new salary.

-9. Supports decision making by writing queries, organizing human resource information into understandable formats, and providing analyses and recommendations.
+7. Supports decision making by working with Computer Services in developing reports and queries, organizing human resource information into understandable formats, and providing analyses and recommendations.

 11. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses as directed by the Director of Human Resources.